huphtur/huphtur.nl/src/posts/2021-01-24-time-to-ditch-the-cloth-mask-and-get-a-couple-kn94-masks.md

 ---
 https://youtu.be/Gu0GkjOpOj0

 This [aerosol engineer](https://youtu.be/4JFed_ofCwM?t=65) (and bike nerd) Aaron Collins, has been doing mask research and sharing his findings on YouTube.
-The videos are pretty lengthy, I watched em all, so hers's my incredible dumbed-down synopsis.
+The videos are pretty lengthy, I watched em all, so here's my incredible dumbed-down synopsis.

 Cloth masks and surgical masks are good at [protecting other people](https://youtu.be/Z93BoeCuIE4?t=165), they only have a 50% filter efficiency, and therefore not very good at protecting yourself.
 Doubling up on masks only [makes things worse](https://youtu.be/Z93BoeCuIE4?t=312).